d-khan/facultyinstitute/Assignment1.md

 a.
 After analyzing your course success rates, what follow-up questions do you have?

+> As age increases, the success rate decreases.
+Is this merely a coincidence, or is there an existing relationship?

 b.
 What else would you like to know about your students?

+> See below

 c.
 What next steps could you take to obtain the answers to your questions?

+> To enhance our support for mature students, we should proactively gather information about their work status (full-time or part-time) and family responsibilities during the enrollment process.
+This valuable insight will enable us to tailor our services to better meet their needs.
+Additionally, making this information available to faculty members will foster a more understanding and accommodating learning environment.

 ## Question 19

 a.
 Are you interested in increasing the course success rates of a specific demographic?

+> Rhetorical question!!

 b.
 If so, what information, support, or training would you need to help you increase that demographic’s success rates?

+> Same as 16c

 # Longitudinal analysis